ioccc-src/winner/2020/ferguson1/HACKING.md

 You could do similar for health only maybe the size of the snake decreases or you use the variable you would have used for lives to be health instead.

-Vital issue to resolve: Where is the snake?
+Vital issue to resolve: where is the snake?
 And if the snake size is decreased will you be careful enough that you don't run into the snake where it actually isn't?

-# Saving the game
+## Saving the game

 A few things would have to be done to do this.
 Maybe more than a few: some decisions and some code.